daelynum/daelynum/README.md

-## Hi there 👋 I'm a student in GeekBrain and curently interesting in
+## Hi there 👋 I'm a student in GeekBrains university and curently interesting in

 **Back-end**